🌟 Enterprise Feature 🌟 This feature is bundled with GraphQL-Enterprise.

 class Types::Recipe < Types::BaseObject

-# Here's the original definition, which is modified by `MigrateRecipeFlagToObject`:
+# Here's the original definition which returns enum values:

 def flags